glossary

 Here is an example:

-How to Use a Risk Statement
+How to use a risk statement

 A risk statement is usually added to the corporate risk profile, a document that provides context about the potential impact of each risk on organisational goals.
 One organisation may develop several risk statements for a variety of issues.
 Together they should help the reader understand what could happen, why it may happen, and why the organisation should care.